- Chart

 Market Risk

-The primary risks associated with SPHY's underlying assets include credit risk (the risk of default by bond issuers), interest rate risk (the risk that bond prices will fall as interest rates rise), and liquidity risk (the risk that bonds may be difficult to sell at a favorable price, especially during market stress).
+The primary market risks for SPHY include credit risk (the risk that issuers will default on their debt obligations), interest rate risk (bond prices fall as interest rates rise), and liquidity risk (difficulty selling bonds quickly without impacting price, especially during market stress).

 Investor Profile